 “Oh…oh dear,” Di’Jor stammered.
 The elderly man, overcome with grief, covered his face with his hands.
 He turned away from the beautiful girl, away from the shame.
 He knocked over several glasses and spilled a bowl of rice porridge distancing himself from the awkwardness.
 Di’Jor fumbled to wash the guilt from his mind, “I wis jus…I just.
 I’m so…so...”

-Ava felt her old friend’s embarrassment and pushed aside her own concerns, eager to offer reassurance.
+Ava felt her old friend’s embarrassment and quickly rushed to offer reassurance.
 “It’s okay, Di’Jor,” she said.
 Her words confirmed and her tone soothed.
 “You don’t look at me the way they do,” she continued.
 “Your eyes are warm…comfortable.
 The eyes of a friend.”
 She then smiled…a warm, genuine smile…the kind that lights up a room and makes the world feel a little less lonely.

 Calmed washed over Di’Jor as he embraced Ava's words.
 He nodded in her direction and turned his back to the young blonde girl.
 He granted her privacy and resumed his duties as he rushed back toward the pantry.